elylucas/nest-ngconf/Guide.md

 With all that now in place, we should have a fully functioning app for our space rangers to create, read, update, and delete (CRUD) missions.

-When we submit an invalid form (like when a title or reward is missing), we get back a server error that is not to helpful.
-Next, we will see how to put proper validation in place in our API to make sure the models are valid, before we even send them to the database.
+When we submit an invalid form (like when a title or reward is missing), we get back a server error that is not too helpful.
+Next, we will see how to put proper validation in place in our API to make sure the models are valid before we even send them to the database.

-### Lab 3 Exercise

-When you add, update, or delete a mission, the mission screen flashes while it is retrieving new data from the backend.

-Add a something to ngfor so it doesn't flash on home page

-# Lab 4
+## Lab 4

 > To start fresh at lab4, you can checkout the lab4-start branch in git

-## Validation
+### Validation

 ### Add Nest Validators to MissionEntity